Skip to content

 Due to the AirScape container’s one-way air valve, it ensures that whatever you put in it has a completely air-free home.
 If you have a lot of green tea to store, or even just a little, it’ll be safe and free from oxidation in one of these containers.

 Additionally, the container is opaque, which prevents light damage.
-This feature will also prevent strong kitchen odors from damaging your tea’s vibrant taste.
-While a bit pricier than a basic green tea jar, this container will ensure that your delicious green tea loses none of its flavors.
+This feature will also prevent strong kitchen odors from damaging your tea's vibrant taste.
+While a bit pricier than a basic green tea jar, this container will ensure your delicious green tea loses none of its flavors.
 See the price and product description here.

 Note: This product works well for loose leaf tea, but the fine powder could get stuck in the suction mechanism.
 For recommendations for matcha storage, read on to the next section.